-- work hard, live by the values and follow the learning habits in every lesson and around the academy - attend regularly, arrive on time, wear the correct uniform and bring the correct equipment - behave responsibly both at the academy and travelling to and from the academy - complete all homework to the highest standard and hand it in on time - treat all adults and students with respect - encourage students to respect and tolerate one another's beliefs and values - be polite at all times and open the door to let an adult through first - respect the academy building and equipment and leave all rooms tidy after using them - do not undermine the safety of others - never bring anything dangerous or illegal into the academy - take letters and messages home and deliver them to their families - keep their planner up to date with homework and next steps and show it to academy staff if requested - Use all of the academy facilities, including ICT, in a responsible, respectful and considerate manner - take an active part in the academy life including clubs - keep parents / carers informed about activities through the academy website, newsletters and - notices about special events - ensure mobile phones are switched off and locked away at all times in the academy.
+- Work hard, live by the values and follow the learning habits in every lesson and around the academy. - Attend regularly, arrive on time, wear the correct uniform and bring the correct equipment. - Behave responsibly both at the academy and travelling to and from the academy. - Complete all homework to the highest standard and hand it in on time. - Treat all adults and students with respect. - encourage students to respect and tolerate one another's beliefs and values. - be polite at all times and open the door to let an adult through first. - respect the academy building and equipment and leave all rooms tidy after using them. - · do not undermine the safety of others. - never bring anything dangerous or illegal into the academy. - take letters and messages home and deliver them to their families. - Keep their planner up to date with homework and next steps and show it to academy staff if requested. - Use all of the academy facilities, including ICT, in a responsible, respectful and considerate manner. - Take an active part in the academy life including clubs and teams. - Keep parents / carers informed about activities through the academy website, newsletters and notices about special events. - Switch off mobile phones on entry to the building and are keep locked away in their allocated locker until they leave at the end of the day.

 Failure to keep to the agreement will result in disciplinary action and ultimately a loss of place at Dixons.

 Student name:

-Student signature:
+Student signature: Date:

-Parent / carer signature:
+Parent / carer signature: Date:

 Principal signature: Date: